belohith/belohith/README.md

 # <p align="center"> ··· LOHITH BOLLINENI ··· </p>

 Currently pursuing my Masters Degree in Computer Science, I'm looking for a job in the Software Development industry.
 I work on Full Stack Development with a preference in Front End Development.
-I also work on UI UX, Data Science, Machine Learning and, other related roles in Computer Science.
+I also work on UI UX, Data Science, Data Engineer, Machine Learning and, other related roles in Computer Science.

 Languages:
   ```